PowerDNS/pdns/docs/settings.rst

 -  String

+.. versionchanged:: 4.6.0
+  This setting now accepts a hashed and salted version.

 Static pre-shared authentication key for access to the REST API.
+Since 4.6.0 the key can be hashed and salted using ``rec_control hash-password APIKEY`` instead of being stored in the configuration in plaintext.

 .. _setting-autosecondary: